NTFS for Mac: Free Options Explained (What's Truly Free & What's Not)

 • Can be reasonably used for real-world file transfer scenarios

-Tools that only advertise "free" scans or limited trials were not considered free NTFS software for Mac.
+❌ Tools that only advertise "free" scans but require payment for data recovery were not considered free NTFS software for Mac.

 We have a comprehensive understanding of the 100% free NTFS drivers, based on our tests, and provide an objective review of them below.